-12.3 Proper Service of Documents & Notices
+12.3 Proper Service of Documents and Notices

-Once an attorney (whether in or outside the United States) or accredited representative has filed a properly completed Form G-28 or Form G-28 on behalf of an applicant or petitioner, USCIS is required to serve documents and notices on the attorney or accredited representative.34 Original notices and documents evidencing lawful status in the United States based on the approval of a benefit request will be sent to the attorney or accredited representative whom the applicant or petitioner has authorized to receive such notices and documents on his or her behalf.
+Once an attorney (whether in or outside the United States) or accredited representative has filed a properly completed Form G-28 or Form G-28I on behalf of an applicant or petitioner, USCIS is required to serve documents and notices on the attorney or accredited representative.32 Original notices and documents evidencing lawful status in the United States based on the approval of a benefit request will be sent to the attorney or accredited representative whom the applicant or petitioner has authorized to receive such notices and documents on his or her behalf.
 In such instances, a copy of the benefit notice will also be sent to the applicant or petitioner.
-EXCEPTION: Secure identification documents such as Form I-551, Permanent Resident Card or Form I-766, Employment Authorization Document, can only be sent to the applicant.35
+EXCEPTION: Secure identification documents such as Form I-551, Permanent Resident Card, Form I-766, Employment Authorization Document, Form I-327 Re-entry Permit, and Form I-571 Refugee Travel Document can only be sent to the applicant.33